jSunpayco/seekr/README.md

 # SeekR
-> A job application tracker.
+A job application tracker.
 The design was created using Figma, and the project is currently being developed using React, Typescript, and Vite.
 You may view the current progess of the development by visiting the kanban board on [Trello](https://trello.com/b/GNuG3cWO/seekr).

+Unit tests are being done using Vitest, whilst end to end tests with Cypress.
+You may find the test cases in this [Spreadsheet](https://docs.google.com/spreadsheets/d/19LfN5EEWohbHcOWVoVWJ0TxWu2B1ZFRTx32os-eBqRk/edit?usp=sharing).

 ![login](https://res.cloudinary.com/ddx0aorm7/image/upload/v1684385885/seekr_login.png)